Learning Mobility of Individuals

 Young people and youth workers

 Organisations can apply to run projects.
-For young people, these include youth exchanges, allowing groups of young people to live and work together for up to three weeks, and Volunteering Activities for up to 12 months.
+For young people, these include youth exchanges, allowing groups of young people to live and work together for up to three weeks.
 For youth workers, projects focus on training and networking.